What our Circulatory System lesson plan includes

 The platelets are cells that help make sure a person doesn’t bleed too much when they get a cut or other injury.
 Blood vessels break when a person bleeds, so the platelets join together to help stop blood flow.
 This is the process we call blood clotting.
 The clot keeps blood inside while the blood vessel heals.

 Plasma, Hormones, and Blood Pressure

-As mentioned, plasma contains hormones and carry the throughout the body.
-These hormones carry messages to the body with instructions as to what to do and when.
+As mentioned, plasma contains hormones and carries them throughout the body.
+These hormones carry messages to the body with instructions about what to do and when.
 They help bones and muscles grow and help platelets stop the flow of blood by clotting until blood vessels are repaired.

 CIRCULATORY SYSTEM LESSON PLAN WORKSHEETS

 The Circulatory System lesson plan includes two worksheets: an activity worksheet and a homework assignment.
-Each one will reinforce the concepts students learned throughout the lesson and help them demonstrate their knowledge.
+Both will reinforce the concepts students learned during the lesson and will help them demonstrate their knowledge.
 Use the guidelines on the classroom procedure page to determine when to hand out each worksheet.

 CIRCULATORY SYSTEM GAME ACTIVITY WORKSHEET